 As promised, I wanted to give you the instructions on how to make the LEGO table I did for my kid’s toy room makeover (Decluttering and Organizing a Toy Room or Space) and the items that I used to create it.

 So I wanted to make them a big enough LEGO table that would grow with them as they continued on their LEGO building adventures.
-My first approach was to get them an already made LEGO table.
+My first approach was to get them an already-made LEGO table.
 Was I surprised when I saw the prices of these tables!
-Are you kidding me, they were at minimum $100 or more for just a small table with 2 bins.
+Are you kidding me, they were at a minimum of $100 or more for just a small table with 2 bins.

 I decided to hit Pinterest to pick my DIY brain to find something that would not be too small, but big enough for them to grow as their interest grew.
 It would also help my lovely feet from stepping on one more of those LEGO pieces thrown all over my house.

 What has your experience been?
-Please feel free to ask your questions or concerns in our FORUM section.
+Please feel free to ask your questions or concerns below.
 I would be happy to help you!

 “This DIY LEGO table will grow with your child’s LEGO creativity!”

 Ikea lack large coffee table – $64.99

 I decided to go with the Ikea LACK large coffee table (46 1/2×30 3/4 “).
 It is available in three different colors (white, black-brown, and white-stained oak).
 I choose the white color because I wanted a brighter-looking toy room.
 I also choose the larger table, for my kids to grow with their love of LEGOS.
 There is also a smaller version [LACK Coffee table (35x22x18”) – $29.99] of the table as well that can be used depending on the space that you have.
 The side tables are also an option to use as well if you are tighter on space, or want a more mobile option.

 Ikea trofast small bins – $12 ($4 each)